 Story of an MBA dropout – An IITian goes Beyond The MBA Hype

 This wasn’t meant to be a promotional post for the MBA book.
 In fact, many of the events in this story happened many years back, before the book was published.
-I had almost forgotten about the interactions with our friend, Amit (name changed).

 But he got in touch again after reading the book and mentioned that the content and advice in the book resonated with the discussions we had many moons back.
-I asked if he’d be willing to share his story with others who might be thinking a lot of what’s mentioned in the book is pure fiction.

 Several names (including the narrator, bschools and his employers) have not been revealed, for reasons that will become apparent once you read his story.
 And trust us, this post isn’t made up.